Data lakes, warehouses, and lakehouses are all designed to store data.

 Many organizations prefer lakehouses because they could replace the need for two separate data repositories (i.e., data warehouses and data lakes).
 Also, data lakehouses make it easier to govern and control access to sensitive data.

 There are a few disadvantages of data lakehouses.
-One is that they can be more expensive to set up and maintain than data lakes.
+One is that they can be more expensive to set up and maintain than lakes.

 Here's the comparison between data warehouses, data lakes, and data lakehouses.